divnix/digga/README.md

 ```

 A similar mechanism exists to import the modules and overlays declared in the
-flake to allow for seemless sharing between configurations.
+flake to allow for seamless sharing between configurations.

 # Contributing